Senior School

 The 2 routes for IBCP are:

-Route 1 ‘The Specialist IBCP’- Students will take one DP HL subject from Art, Music, Sport, Theatre, or Computer Science, along with 2 BTEC courses and another DP course SL.
+• Route 1, ‘The Specialist IBCP’- Students will take one DP HL subject from Art, Music, Sport, Theatre, or Computer Science, along with 2 BTEC courses and another DP course SL.

-Route 2 – ‘The Vocational Career Related Core IBCP’ – Students will take all 3 BTEC subjects offered (Business, Creative Media and Hospitality) along with 2 DP courses at SL.
+• Route 2, ‘The Vocational Career Related Core IBCP’ – Students will take all 3 BTEC subjects offered (Business, Creative Media and Hospitality) along with 2 DP courses at SL.

-The 3 BTEC Courses they choose are designed to be as ‘applied’ and ‘vocational’ as possible.
+• The 3 BTEC Courses are designed to be as ‘applied’ and ‘vocational’ as possible.
 This means that when studying the Business course they will be running a business.
 The Creative Media course sees students learning the skills of film, photography, web design, game design and editing.
 Hospitality teaches culinary skills, events management and customer service.
 They are recognized globally as university entrance pathways for the relevant degree courses.
 Island School has an exceptional record of placing students from this pathway.

-Finally they will also be researching and producing an academic piece of extended writing as a Reflective Project.
+• Finally they will also be researching and producing an academic piece of extended writing as a Reflective Project.
 Click on the links below to see course descriptions.

-BTEC Courses | IB Diploma subjects (subject to availability) |
+BTEC Courses IB Diploma subjects (subject to availability)

-Business (Video Description) Hospitality |
+(Video Description)

 English Language & Literature SL